Mathematics education in the United States: Secondary school

 Calculus is usually taken by high-school seniors or university freshmen, but can occasionally be taken as early as tenth grade.
 Unlike many other countries from France to Israel to Singapore, which require high school students aiming for a career in STEM or placed in the track for advanced mathematics to study calculus, the United States generally treats calculus as collegiate mathematics.
-A successfully completed college-level calculus course like one offered via Advanced Placement program (AP Calculus AB and AP Calculus BC) is a transfer-level course—that is, it can be accepted by a college as a credit towards graduation requirements.
+A successfully completed college-level Calculus course like one offered via Advanced Placement program (AP Calculus AB and AP Calculus BC) is a transfer-level course—that is, it can be accepted by a college as a credit towards graduation requirements.
+Many schools consider success in Calculus to be a measure of readiness for higher education.
 Prestigious colleges and universities are believed to require successful completion AP courses, including AP Calculus, for admissions.
-Calculus is a prerequisite or a corequisite for AP Physics C: Mechanics and AP Physics C: Electricity and Magnetism.
-Since the 1990s, the role of calculus in the high school curriculum has been a topic of controversy.
+Calculus is a prerequisite or a corequisite for AP Physics C: Mechanics and AP Physics C: Electricity and Magnetism, but some high schools and colleges teach calculus in the same courses as introductory physics.
+Since the 1990s, the role of Calculus in the high school curriculum has been a topic of controversy.

-In this class, students learn about limits and continuity (the intermediate and mean value theorems), differentiation (the product, quotient, and chain rules) and its applications (implicit differentiation, logarithmic differentiation, related rates, optimization, concavity, Newton's method, L'Hôpital's rules), integration and the Fundamental Theorem of Calculus, techniques of integration (u-substitution, by parts, trigonometric and hyperbolic substitution, and by partial fractions decomposition), further applications of integration (calculating accumulated change, various problems in the sciences and engineering, separable ordinary differential equations, arc length of a curve, areas between curves, volumes and surface areas of solids of revolutions), improper integrals, numerical integration (the midpoint rule, the trapezoid rule, Simpson's rule), infinite sequences and series and their convergence (the nth-term, comparison, ratio, root, integral, p-series, and alternating series tests), Taylor's theorem (with the Lagrange remainder), Newton's generalized binomial theorem, Euler's complex identity, polar representation of complex numbers, parametric equations, and curves in polar coordinates.
+In this class, students learn about limits and continuity (the intermediate and mean value theorems), differentiation (the product, quotient, and chain rules) and its applications (implicit differentiation, logarithmic differentiation, related rates, optimization, concavity, Newton's method, L'Hôpital's rules), integration and the Fundamental Theorem of Calculus, techniques of integration (u-substitution, by parts, trigonometric and hyperbolic substitution, and by partial fractions decomposition), further applications of integration (calculating accumulated change, various problems in the sciences and engineering, separable ordinary differential equations, arc length of a curve, areas between curves, volumes and surface areas of solids of revolutions), improper integrals, numerical integration (the midpoint rule, the trapezoidal rule, Simpson's rule), infinite sequences and series and their convergence (the nth-term, comparison, ratio, root, integral, p-series, and alternating series tests), Taylor's theorem (with the Lagrange remainder), Newton's generalized binomial theorem, Euler's complex identity, polar representation of complex numbers, parametric equations, and curves in polar coordinates.